 1. Durbar Square:

-Most visitors coming from Kathmandu will come into the city from the west end of Durbar Square.
+Most visitors coming from Kathmandu will go into the city from the west end of Durbar Square.
 A quick stop at the ticket booth for a tourist entry ticket ($15.
 U.S.) and the walk begins.
-What you see will not be a total surprise since you will have already visited Kathmandu’s Durbar Square.
+What you see will not be a total surprise since you have already visited Kathmandu’s Durbar Square.
 But as the vendors in the streets of Thamel say – “Same, same…but different!”.
 Quieter, less chaotic, fewer signs in English – somehow more authentic.

-Durbar Square was in what was the royal district on the western edge of old Bhaktapur.
+Durbar Square is in what was the royal district on the western edge of old Bhaktapur.
 It was not always as free of buildings as it is today.
-After some of the earthquakes, the rulers decided not to rebuild the destroyed temples or pavilions.
+After some of the previous earthquakes, the rulers decided not to rebuild the destroyed temples or pavilions.

 And now, after the 2015 quake, town administrators are left with the same question – let go or rebuild?

-The above photo (source of photo – here) provides an example.
+The above photo (source of the image – here) provides an example.
 On the left is the Golden Gate, the entrance to the Royal Palace compound.
 To its right is the Palace of the Fifty-Five Windows.
 They survived the earthquake with only minor damage.
 In the middle stand the Bhupatindra Malla column and the Taleju Bell – they also survived.
-On the right is the Vastala Durga mandir (temple).
+On the right is the Vastala Durga Mandir (temple).
 It did not survive.

 What to do?
-Focus on rebuilding a million homes for those Nepalis who lost theirs or rebuild the temples so that tourists will want to return and see the wonderous Bhaktapur that they’ve read about.
+Focus on rebuilding a million homes for those Nepalis who lost theirs or rebuilding the temples so that tourists will want to return and see the wonderful Bhaktapur that they’ve read about.

-The Buddha teaches us that there is no thing that is permanent!
+The Buddha teaches us that nothing that is is permanent!
 The Vastala Durga temple collapsed in the 2015 Earthquake.
-The young men in the image below contemplate the Bhupatindra Malla column and the Taleju bell – both of steel reinforced concrete which replace the previous brick and wood construction.
-Behind the Teluju Bell is the Chyaslin Pavilion, a two-storey wooden structure which had been destroyed in the 1934 quake.
+The young men in the image below contemplate the Bhupatindra Malla column and the Taleju bell – both of steel-reinforced concrete, which replace the previous brick and wood construction.
+Behind the Taleju Bell is the Chyaslin Pavilion, a two-storey wooden structure which had been destroyed in the 1934 quake.

-The octogonal building was then rebuilt by German engineers in the 1980’s as a gift to the people of Nepal.
-They somewhat controversially made use of steel for additional support and some traditionalists were not pleased.
+The octagonal building was then rebuilt by German engineers in the 1980s as a gift to the people of Nepal.
+They somewhat controversially used steel for additional support, and some traditionalists were not pleased.
 It survived the 2015 quake with no damage.
 (See here for a very readable article by the two German architects involved in the recreation of the pre-1934 Chyaslin Pavilion.)

 Below is another image of the foundation of the Vastala temple before the 2015 earthquake.

-Just as in ancient Athens, temples in Hindu world are essentially houses for the representation of the deity being honoured – with maybe some extra space to store gifts!
+Just as in ancient Athens, temples in the Hindu world essentially house the representation of the deity being honoured.
 Here both temples sit on elevated platforms and have figures lining the steps on the way up.
-On the Siddhi Lakshmi temple the steps are flanked – from bottom to top – by human figures with dogs at their side, horses, rhinoceros, lion/humans and camels.
+On the Siddhi Lakshmi Temple, the steps are flanked – from bottom to top – by human figures with dogs at their side, horses, rhinoceros, lion/humans and camels.
 They lead up to the inner sanctum.

 Now, seventy years later, it has collapsed again!
 Nothing remains except for the mandir’s five-stepped plinth.
-In the internet-sourced image below it looks like the cleanup has been done.
+From the internet-sourced image below, it looks like the cleanup has been done.